Esb911/CLASSIFICATION-SPAM-USING-JUPYTER-NOTEBOOK/README.md

 5. scikit-learn (sklearn) → pip install scikit-learn (For data preprocessing and evaluation metrics)
 6. mpl_toolkits (Axes3D) → Included in matplotlib, no separate installation required.
 7. Tokenizer & pad_sequences → Included in tensorflow.keras.preprocessing.text, no separate installation required.

+**This project is licensed under GPL 3.0.
+Unauthorized copying, modification, or redistribution without proper attribution is prohibited.
+Legal action may be taken against violators.**